Slow Burn Relationship: A Week of Choosing Calm Over the Spark

 If your romantic history trained you to call uncertainty chemistry, that kind of steadiness can feel almost too plain to trust.

-This is the week I stopped using intensity as the only evidence that something was real.
+This is the week I stopped using intensity as the only evidence that something was real, and started asking whether calm attraction might be the beginning of something more honest.

 Monday: directness feels almost underwhelming